getgrav/grav-learn/pages/09.hosting/02.vps/01.digitalocean/docs.md

 ![](digitalocean.png) {.shadow}

 After creating an account and depositing some credit into it, you can get started.
 DigitalOcean let's you create **Droplets** that represent a VPS instance.
-You simple click the **Add Droplet** button in your Control Panel, and fill in the form:
+You simple click the **Create Droplet** button in your Control Panel, and fill in the form:

 ![](step-1.png) {.shadow}